faroukx/obsidian-homepage/README.md

 ## Countdown
-- With "Countdown.md", copy and paste the code and add/delete as you like. z
+- With "Countdown.md", copy and paste the code and add/delete as you like.

 ---
 Merci!